Tarde de familia enlists community leaders

 The event was initiated by professor Rodolfo Jacobo to influence and incorporate Palomar students, specifically latino students, who may come from a disadvantaged socio-economic background.
 The event is a space for students to listen to other latino professionals share their stories and the importance of a better education.

-Tarde de familia will be from 6–8 p.m. at Palomar College’s Student Union.—Esmeralda Perez
+Tarde de familia will be from 6–8 p.m. at Palomar College’s Student Union.

 Recent Comments